minprog/programmeren-1/problems/rna/index.md

 Does your code work as prescribed when you input invalid DNA?
 Does it correctly translate DNA to RNA?
 You should be able to verify this yourself using the examples above.
 If you find it hard to be precise, make sure that you keep trying, because `check50` will not always be with you!

-You can execute the below to evaluate the correctness of your code using `check50`.
+You can execute the check50 command below to evaluate the correctness of your code using `check50`.

     check50 -l minprog/checks/2022/rna

-Execute the below to evaluate the style of your code using `style50`.
+Execute the command below to evaluate the style of your code using `style50`.

     style50 rna.c